 Wind Advisory from WED 7:00 PM CST until THU 3:00 AM CST

+Wind Advisory from WED 7:00 PM CST until THU 3:00 AM CSTUpdated

 Issued by National Weather Service – LaCrosse, WI

-…WIND ADVISORY IN EFFECT FROM 7 PM THIS EVENING TO 3 AM CST
+…WIND ADVISORY REMAINS IN EFFECT FROM 7 PM THIS EVENING TO 3 AM

 * WHAT…Southwest winds 15 to 25 mph with gusts up to 45 mph